soleo/peapod-hackathon/README.md

 - [X] Desktop integration, Electron-based or otherwise
 - [ ] Peapod ordering server (another way to integrate Peapod stuff)
 - [ ] Kitchen status service (has something gone bad, etc.)
+- [ ] Daily/Weekly Profiling from Webpagetest to check critical path of our service as a external user

 ## How to contribute